- Advanced Technology Meters

 - Real Estate Services

 - Vision, Mission and Values

-JEA provides more than 330,000 customers with over 120 million gallons of safe, high-quality drinking water every day.
+JEA provides an estimated 357,000 customers with over 120 million gallons of safe, high-quality drinking water every day.
 And while we have plenty of water right now, a growing population and economy will increase demand in the future.

 JEA customers do an excellent job of conserving water, but conservation alone will not assure a sustainable supply for generations to come.
 The video below illustrates how JEA is working to ensure a stable water supply source for generations to come.

 Water Supply Today

 Virtually all the water JEA supplies to customers comes from a vast underground source called the Floridan aquifer.
 It is our best and most cost-effective source.
 Continually recharged by rainwater, this very pure water requires comparatively little treatment